 4.3.1 Pre-Flight Activities

 Pre-Flight Activities are described in the "Prior to Test" list in the Testing Requirements section.
-These steps shall be successfully demonstrated to ERCOT and the Market Flight Administrator prior to the Market Participant being allowed to test.
+These steps shall be successfully demonstrated to ERCOT and the Flight Administrator prior to the Market Participant being allowed to test.

 997 Functional Acknowledgement (FA) Transactions